sarl/sarl/sarl-officialdoc/src/main/documentation/tutorials/SreExtension.md

 Before reading this document, it is recommended reading the [General Syntax Reference](../reference/GeneralSyntax.md).

 > **_Caution:_** This tutorial will use the syntax of the SARL programming language for illustration.
-However, you could define your extension with any programming language that is compatible with Java, e.g. [Scala](http://www.scala-lang.org/) or [Kotlin](https://kotlinlang.org/).
+However, you could define your extension with any programming language that is Java ir compatible with Java, e.g. [Scala](http://www.scala-lang.org/) or [Kotlin](https://kotlinlang.org/).

 ## Janus Framework